 Healthy flour is a highly perishable product because of the sensitive nature of substances like vitamin E and omega 3.

-The vitamin E in healthy flour is particularly of the gamma isomer; why is that important and what is gamma tocopherol?
+The vitamin E in healthy flour is particularly of the alpha isomer; why is that important and what is gamma tocopherol?

 Start with wheat from the freezer; slightly more perhaps than you expect to use, and pour into the wheat grinder bowl.
 I sometimes put it through twice, so you'll see the remains of some ground wheat on the sides.

-Incidentally, and this is important, don't buy vitamin E capsules that have only alpha tocopherol; it increases the risk of prostate cancer by competitively inhibiting the absorption of the gamma tocopherol that gives protection against cancer.
+Incidentally, and this is important, do not buy vitamin E capsules that have only alpha tocopherol; it increases the risk of prostate cancer by competitively inhibiting the absorption of the gamma tocopherol that gives protection against cancer.

 It takes no time at all to grind the wheat for our low GI bread.
 When it reaches the top pink mark, turn the grinder off.
 The black marks are for a half loaf.
 Healthy flour and water levels respectively.

-Healthy flour is rich in wheat germ and bran but don't use bran products if you suffer from constipation.
+Healthy flour is rich in wheat germ and bran but do not use bran products if you suffer from constipation.
 You'll find better solutions at quick constipation relief with none of the side effects of too much bran.

 Five hours later you have the most delicious healthy bread made entirely without the tricks the baking industry uses to put a loaf on your table.